larseggert/bcp45bis/draft-eggert-bcp45bis.md

 - Initial discussion of technical issues that are candidates for IETF work, but have not yet identified appropriate mailing lists.

-- Questions and clarifications concerning IETF meetings, although most of these topics are better brought up on the discussion list for IETF LLC administrative issues {{ADMIN-DISCUSS}} or the attendee discussion list for a given IETF meeting, such as {{IETF110-ATTENDEES} for IETF-110.
+- Questions and clarifications concerning  practical aspects of IETF meetings, although most of these topics are better brought up on the discussion list for IETF LLC administrative issues {{ADMIN-DISCUSS}} or the attendee discussion list for a given IETF meeting, such as {{IETF110-ATTENDEES} for IETF-110.

-- Announcements of conferences, events, or activities that are sponsored or endorsed by the Internet Society or IETF, although the IETF announcement list
-  {{IETF-ANNOUNCE}} is the preferred list for these.
+- Announcements of conferences, events, or activities that are sponsored or endorsed by the Internet Society or the IETF, although the IETF announcement list {{IETF-ANNOUNCE}} is the preferred list for these.

 These topics used to be in scope for the IETF discussion list, but have since moved to dedicated lists: